top of page

 How is community farmland used?

-• shared gardens
+• gardens and market vegetables

-• greenhouses
+• greenhouses or hoop houses

 📜 THE STEWARDSHIP BOARD